 MEETING SSA’S LISTING 4.02 FOR CHRONIC HEART FAILURE

-The following listing is SSA’s requirement for disability for chronic heart failure.
+Listing 4.02 is SSA’s rule that you must meet to be paid benefits for chronic heart failure.
 In order to be found disabled by heart failure, you must have each element of the listing.
 For example, you must have the criteria under Part A and Part B. Having only one aspect of the listing will not result in monthly disability payments.

 4.02 Chronic heart failure while on a regimen of prescribed treatment, with symptoms and signs described in 4.00D2.
 The required level of severity for this impairment is met when the requirements in both A and B are satisfied.

 A. Medically documented presence of one of the following:

 1. Systolic failure (see 4.00D1a(i)), with left ventricular end diastolic dimensions greater than 6.0 cm or ejection fraction of 30 percent or less during a period of stability (not during an episode of acute heart failure); or

 2. Diastolic failure (see 4.00D1a(ii)), with left ventricular posterior wall plus septal thickness totaling 2.5 cm or greater on imaging, with an enlarged left atrium greater than or equal to 4.5 cm, with normal or elevated ejection fraction during a period of stability (not during an episode of acute heart failure);

 B. Resulting in one of the following:

 1. Persistent symptoms of heart failure which very seriously limit the ability to independently initiate, sustain, or complete activities of daily living in an individual for whom a doctor, one experienced in the care of patients with cardiovascular disease, has concluded that the performance of an exercise test would present a significant risk to the individual; or